Football: India seek inspiration from last two wins in another friendly face-off with Thailand | Sports-Games

 ''At that time, Thailand were probably better than us on paper by a mile.
 We were underdogs in that game, and to win the game the way we did — it wasn't just four goals but the way we held ourselves and dominated the game — was really fantastic.''
 The Indian team will need the 40-year-old talismanic striker's goal-scoring prowess and his inspirational leadership to notch a hat-trick of wins against the Thais.

-A win on Wednesday at the Thammasat Stadium will also a big confidence booster before the crucial AFC Asian Cup qualifying round match against Hong Kong on June 10 in Kowloon.
+Seven players from India's 2019 Asian Cup squad -- Chhetri, Amrinder Singh, Vishal Kaith, Sandesh Jhingan, Subhasish Bose, Ashique Kuruniyan and Udanta Singh -- are here for Wednesday's friendly.
+Thailand, meanwhile, have only two such players -- captain Chanathip Songkrasin and forward Supachai Chaided.
+A win on Wednesday at the Thammasat Stadium will also a big confidence booster for India before the crucial AFC Asian Cup qualifying round match against Hong Kong on June 10 in Kowloon.
+For Thailand also, the friendly against India serves as preparation for their AFC Asian Cup Final Round Qualifier against Turkmenistan.

+''We are preparing for the game against Hong Kong, and Thailand are preparing for Turkmenistan.
+It's a good friendly game for both teams because we are in a similar situation (playing the Asian Cup Qualifiers),'' India head coach Manolo Marquez said at the pre-match press conference.

+Marquez, however, said that the context of Wednesday's match was completely different from six years ago. ''Those games were a long time ago.
+It wasn't last week or last month.
+I think both teams have changed players since then.
+I spoke with the players who played that game.
+It's practically impossible to compare the games,'' said the Spaniard about the 2019 matches.

 Though they failed to make it to third round of the FIFA World Cup Qualifiers, 2024 was a fairly successful year for Thailand.
 They won the King's Cup and finished runners-up in the ASEAN Championship.